On 1-subdivisions of transitive tournaments: Introduction

 \section{Introduction}

 What conditions guarantee certain structures on graphs?
 This is a central problem in extremal graph theory.
-Turan~\cite{turan1941external} proved that $e(G)> (1-\frac{1}{r-1})\frac{n^2}{2}$ implies that $G$ contains a complete graph $K_{r+1}$ on $r+1$ vertices as a subgraph.
-For a non-bipartite graph $H$, an asymptotic threshold $(1-\frac{1}{\chi(H)-1}+o(1))\binom{n^2}{2}$ for an $n$-vertex graph $G$ to contains $H$ as a subgraph was determined by Erd\H{o}s-Stone~\cite{erdos1946structure} and Erd\H{o}s-Simonovits~\cite{erdHos1965limit}.
+Tur\'{a}n~\cite{turan1941external} proved that $e(G)> (1-\frac{1}{r-1})\frac{n^2}{2}$ implies that $G$ contains a complete graph $K_r$ on $r$ vertices as a subgraph.
+For a non-bipartite graph $H$, an asymptotic threshold $\bigl(1-\frac{1}{\chi(H)-1}+o(1)\bigr)\binom{n}{2}$ for an $n$-vertex graph $G$ to contain $H$ as a subgraph was determined by Erd\H{o}s-Stone~\cite{erdos1946structure} and Erd\H{o}s-Simonovits~\cite{erdHos1965limit}.
 This threshold is quadratic in $n$.
-However, if we only want to find such a structure as a subdivision rather than as a subgraph, much weaker bound is sufficient.